 Tasks Description Dates

 1 NOFA Announced September 5, 2024

-2 NOFA Informational Session for Applicants September 24, 2024, at 12 PM
+2 NOFA Informational Session for Applicants September 23, 2024, at 12 PM

 3 NOFA Responses Due October 5, 2024

 4 Selection of Subrecipient Announced October 2024

 5 Prepare and Execute Subrecipient Agreement Q3 2024

 for Awardee

 6 Program Commencement Q1 2025

 7 Program Implementation with Quarterly 2025-2026

 Subrecipient Reporting

 8 Final Reporting from Subrecipients Due 2026

 9 Prepare Final Report for ARPA Funding Q3/Q4 2026

 Utilization

 10 Dissemination of Evaluation Findings from Q4 2026-Q1 2027

 Subrecipient Project

-APPENDIX B: NOFA\SCORING RUBRIC:
+APPENDIX B: NOFA_SCORING RUBRIC:

-Scoring Item Possible Points Total Points General Qualifications, Experience, and Capacity 40 Applicant clearly articulates the organization's values and experience and why they are well-suited to accomplish the outlined scope of work (pg.
-5).
-20 Applicant demonstrates experience working with youth, especially system-impacted youth.
+Scoring Item Possible Points Total Points General Qualifications, Experience, and Capacity 40 Applicant clearly articulates the organization's values and experience and why they are well-suited to accomplish the proposed program.
+20 20 Applicant demonstrates longevity as a technical assistance provider, including work related to establishing juvenile assessment centers.
 10 Key personnel on the project have the qualifications and experience to carry out the proposed activities.
-10 Program or Project Approach 40 Proposed program is adequately described and there is a reasonable expectation that the program could result in demonstrated improvement in overall well-being for the majority of program participants.
-15 Applicant provides a thoroughly documented plan to meet the goals of the proposed project or program, including how activities will be implemented, evaluated.
-Priority will be given to applications that demonstrate collaboration across a cross-section of stakeholders, including local universities.
-10 There is a strong rationale for the design of the proposal based in research, best practices, and/or past experience.
+10 Program or Project Approach 40 Proposed plan is adequately described and there is a reasonable expectation that the project will support the establishment of a juvenile assessment center in New Orleans.
+15 Applicant provides a thoroughly documented plan to meet the goals of the proposed project, including how activities will be implemented, evaluated.
+10 There is a strong rationale for the design of the technical assistance proposal based in research, best practices, and/or past experience.
 10 The organization demonstrates the capacity to support the tracking of programmatic outcomes.
 5 Budget and Financials 20 Resources needed to carry out the project are adequately described and clearly connected to the activities in the program description.
 10 The Applicant provides a detailed budget that demonstrates how 100% of requested ARPA funds will be spent prior to 2026.
 5 The Applicant documents financial strength and that they will not rely on ARPA funding to maintain basic organization operations and that the organization is sustainable beyond the end of the ARPA funding period.
-5 5 Total Possible Points 100
+5 Total Possible Points 100